RickHPotter/finance.rb/README.md

   - ⌛ Pass in dependents as other structure other than itself (MultiCheckBoxComponent).
   - ⌛ Deny an option if already chosen in a previous select (Category, i.e.)

-## GAARA-12/fe-04: Finish Component Specs for the remaining and some form todos
+## GAARA-12/fe-04: Finish Component Specs for the remaining and some form TODOs

 - Subtasks:
   - ⌛ Use TDD approach (better late than never).